 Even some experienced data scientists make this mistake – they misunderstand the differences between correlation and causation.
 Correlation is when two factors are observed at the same time, but causation is when the first of these factors leads to the second one.
 This difference is often ignored by data scientists, which leads to huge mistakes.
 Data is often used to explain the correlation between variables.
 But in practice, if two subjects are somehow related to each other, it does not mean they have a causative dependence.
 So, if you are making a decision based on correlation without understanding the cause, be ready to get faulty results.

 5. Formulate clear questions

-The main scientific standard is to formulate the clear question and design experiments depending on that question.
 Without the right question, you can’t collect the right datasets.
 Data science requires structuring and well-defined questions, too.
-It is a common mistake to pay attention to data without understanding the question that needs to be answered through analysis.
+It is a common mistake to pay attention to the data without understanding the question that needs to be answered through analysis.
 A huge number of data science projects give an answer on “what” kind of questions, which gives just numbers without explanations.
-This is happening when scientists do not follow their main goal.
+This happens when scientists do not follow their main goal.
 But our task is to answer the “why” kind of questions to understand something that was not clear before.
 Also, do not forget your question when you choose visualization techniques to represent the results.
 Sometimes this choice is navigated by aesthetic taste instead of dataset characteristics.
-So, a perfect goal for your model is the big part of success.
+So, a perfect goal for your model is a big part of success.